Navigating the CAP Guideline

-If you have a role in setting up and managing a retirement savings plan in Canada, the guidelines for capital accumulation plans (CAP Guidelines) provide a framework of best practices that are key to a successful CAP.
-Understanding these guidelines, how they’re evolving, and how to incorporate them can help you build a successful plan and maximize its value to members.
+If you have a role in setting up and managing a retirement savings plan in Canada, the guideline for capital accumulation plans (CAP Guideline) provides a framework of best practices that can be key to a successful CAP.
+Understanding the guideline and how to incorporate it can help you build a successful plan and maximize its value to members.

-The CAP Guidelines, issued by the Canadian Association of Pension Supervisory Authorities (CAPSA), outline common standards for CAPs across Canada, regardless of plan type or federal and provincial jurisdiction.
-While the CAP Guidelines aren’t legislation and are voluntary, they reflect the standards that regulators expect sponsors and service providers to meet when operating a plan.
-Here is an overview of what the CAP Guidelines cover.
+The CAP Guideline, issued by the Canadian Association of Pension Supervisory Authorities, outlines common standards for CAPs across Canada, regardless of plan type or federal and provincial jurisdiction.
+While the CAP Guideline isn’t legislation, it reflects the standards that regulators expect sponsors and service providers to meet when operating a plan.
+Here is an overview of what the CAP Guideline covers.

 • Roles and responsibilities